BZoennchen/supercollider-book/chapters/sounddesign/math/fourier.md

 # Spectral Analysis and Synthesis

 Given the signal $y(t)$ of a played piano key, how can we compute the pitch and how can we recreate that sound?
-Spectral analysis and synthesis gives us the answer.
+Spectral analysis and synthesis gives us some answers.
 It combines two representations of sound:

 1. **Inverse Fourier transform**: a signal in the time domain $y(t)$